fils/grow/docs/sources.md

 ## Intro

-While GROW is focused on a _document_ based approach that doesn't mean that it cant not be used in with approach approaches.
+While GROW is focused on a _document_ based approach that doesn't mean that it cant not be used in with other approaches.
 The following sections will touch on two of these; structured data files and relational databases (SQL).

 These approaches are NOT in GROW at this time.
 However, they were known directions